-[&]quot;Direct Debt" includes all debt that is repaid from the General Fund or from any tax revenues deposited into special funds not supporting revenue bonds.
+"Direct Debt" includes all debt that is repaid from the General Fund or from any tax revenues deposited into special funds not supporting revenue bonds.

 "Overall Debt" includes any debt that is paid from general tax revenues and special assessments by residents in the District.
-This includes debt issued by other agencies whose taxing boundaries overlap the District, such as the City of Los Angeles, the

-County of Los Angeles and the Metropolitan Water District, but excludes revenue bonds with dedicated repayment sources.
+This includes debt issued by other agencies whose taxing boundaries overlap the District, such as the City of Los Angeles, the County of Los Angeles and the Los Angeles Community College District, but excludes revenue bonds with dedicated repayment sources.

-C. Monitor Impact on District Taxpayer of Voter-Approved Taxes: In addition to the analysis of the District's debt affordability, the Plan will review the impact of debt issuance on District taxpayers.
-This analysis will incorporate the District's General Obligation Bond tax levies as well as tax rates imposed by overlapping jurisdictions as reported in the District's CAFR.
+E. Monitor Impact on District Taxpayer of Voter-Approved Taxes: In addition to the analysis of the District's debt affordability, the District will review the impact of debt issuance on District taxpayers.
+This analysis will incorporate the District's General Obligation Bond tax levies as well as tax rates imposed by overlapping jurisdictions.
+It is important for the District to be aware of its share of the total overlapping debt.
 In addition, the District will monitor the performance of the actual tax levy rate for each General Obligation Bond authorization versus what the tax levy rate was expected to be at the time of the original bond election and include said performance in the Debt Report.
 The Measure K, Measure R, Measure Y and Measure Q Bonds were each authorized with a tax levy limitation of \$60 per \$100,000 of assessed value to repay bonds issued under each authorization Measure.